tinkernerd/TinkerVault/Notes/Install Docker - Ubuntu.md

 `apt-get` might report that you have none of these packages installed.

 Images, containers, volumes, and networks stored in `/var/lib/docker/` aren't automatically removed when you uninstall Docker.
-If you want to start with a clean installation, and prefer to clean up any existing data, read the [uninstall Docker Engine](#uninstall-docker-engine) section.
+If you want to start with a clean installation, and prefer to clean up any existing data, read the [[#Uninstall old versions]] section.

 ## Installation methods